Categories

 As Pearmine describes, the $40M DOT Smart City Challenge was not prescriptive, allowing cities to shape proposals that best fit their needs.
 DKS Associates and Pearmine were intimately involved in the submission by Portland, Oregon, one of seven finalists out of an initial round of 78 cities, which was ultimately awarded to Columbus, Ohio.

-• Another corridor with great deal of freight traffic and industrial use that are difficult to serve with traditional transit
+• Another corridor with a great deal of freight traffic and industrial uses that are difficult to serve with traditional transit

-To improve truck throughput, reduce emissions and enhance safety, they were proposing a test of truck and transit signal priority, along the industrial corridor.
+To improve truck throughput, reduce emissions, and enhance safety, they proposed a test of truck and transit signal priority, along the industrial corridor.
 Further, they were looking at multi-modal communications, extending to pedestrians and bicyclists.
-Combining sensors, such as motion detectors, with Vehicle to Infrastructure communications would give drivers a warning of oncoming pedestrian or bicyclist, as well as create the opportunity for signaling that adapts to actual traffic, instead of fixed timing.
+Combining sensors, such as motion detectors, with Vehicle to Infrastructure communications to give drivers a warning of an oncoming pedestrian or bicyclist as well as create the opportunity for signaling that adapts to actual traffic, instead of fixed timing.

 Pearmine points out that, in addition to better real-time traffic decisions, part of the proposal was a big-data play to allow better long-term decisions.
 He points to the power of opening up the data to leverage the power of the crowd to help find nuggets of information that could help planners, transportation engineers and businesses deploy resources more efficiently.
 And as Pearmine emphasizes, a key element to creating the smart city of tomorrow, is the fundamental building block of a robust communications infrastructure.